NinerBull/AccWideUILayoutSelection/README.md

 ![Info Img](https://cdn-wow.mmoui.com/preview/pvw76985.jpg)

 ## About
-This QOL addon synchronizes various Blizzard Interface Settings that are **normally character specific** and apply them to **all** of your characters on your account, including brand new characters.
+This QOL addon synchronizes various Blizzard Interface Settings that are **normally character specific** and applies them to **all** of your characters on your account, including brand new characters.

 The addon can synchronise the following, and you can disable any that you'd rather keep character specific: